Finastra/finastra-design-system/libs/web-components/user-profile/README.md

 # UserProfile

-The User Profile web component shows detailed information about a user.
+The user profile web component shows detailed information about a user.
 It is customizable enough to allow you to add more user information or even actions if needed.

 ## Demo